 This year, enterprises are looking to access their SIEM tools on-cloud because the setup time, in this case, is almost negligible.
 The capabilities of top SIEM products accessible on-cloud can get up and running in an instant.
 Analysts can start sending data for analytics withing minutes of the technology being available.

 One month into 2020 and the cybersecurity skill gap seems to have widened further.
+According to a Frost & Sullivan report, there are 1.5 million open and unfilled security positions worldwide in 2020.
 As enterprises are struggling to cope with the lack of expertise in the cybersecurity domain, on-cloud SIEM tools offer a welcome solution to the problem.

 On-premise SIEM tools require maintenance which translates to additional costs.
 Moreover, enterprises also need to invest in hardware and other assets over time as the older versions can become obsolete.
 With the rapid growth in technological innovations, SIEM products can frequently go from being functional to outdated.
 Top SIEM products available on-cloud solves this issue as it does not require any hardware upgrades from time to time.

 The benefits of shifting to the cloud in this age when security data is overflowing are manifold.
 As choosing cloud SIEM becomes a common trend among businesses, let us see what are the latest trends in cybersecurity that the SIEM technology has to keep up with, in 2020.

 How is Cloud SIEM going to change in 2020?

 Since the early days of SIEM in 2000, it has evolved and polished its capabilities to still stay relevant 2 decades later.
 To sustain in the rapidly growing threat landscape, SIEM products need to adapt better which includes enhanced flexibility and capability to integrate with newer technologies.